Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/FlightSimulator/readme.md

 ![Image of Flight Simulator](FlightSim.jpg)

+## How to use the sample

+1. Open the **FlightSim_lvl**.
+2. Click on **ArcGIS Map Actor** in the **Outliner** panel, and set your API key in the **ArcGIS Map Component**.
+3. Click on play and enjoy flying around the world.

+### Controls

+- Keyboard Controls: Spacebar for Acceleration, Q for Yaw Left, E for Yaw Right, W or Mouse Y for Pitch Up, S or Mouse Y for Pitch Down, A or Mouse X for Roll Left, D or Mouse X for Roll Right.
+H can be used to toggle the landing gear.

+- Controller Controls: Right Trigger for Acceleration, Left Trigger for Deceleration, Left Stick Left and Right for Yaw, Right Stick Left and Right for Roll, Right Stick up and down for Pitch.
+Right Thumbstick button to toggle landing gear.

 ## How it works

 1. Create a `Global` map and enable mesh colliders on the **ArcGIS Map Component**.